MicrosoftDocs/cpp-docs/docs/atl/reference/ccomenumonstl-class.md

   - "zh-tw"
 ---
 # CComEnumOnSTL Class
-This class defines a COM enumerator object based on an STL collection.
+This class defines a COM enumerator object based on a C++ Standard Library collection.

 ## Syntax